The best local movers for Mobile to Columbia moves

 - Columbia’s population is about 27% less than Mobile.

-- Columbia's public transportation has a score of 5 out of 10 versus Mobile's lower score of 3.
+- Columbia’s public transportation score of 5 out of 10 is higher than Mobile’s score of 3.

-- Both Columbia and Mobile have the same bike-friendliness score of 34 out of 100, meaning Columbia is about as safe for cyclists as Mobile.
-Typically, cities that have scores of 20 or higher are seen as reasonably safe, though the higher the score, the more safely accessible a city is for bicycling.
+- Both Columbia and Mobile have similar bike-friendliness scores (34 vs 35), meaning Columbia is about as safe for cyclists as Mobile.
+Typically, cities with scores of 20 or higher are seen as reasonably safe, though higher scores mean better cycling accessibility.

 - Columbia’s crime rate is lower than Mobile with a score of 3.0 compared to Mobile’s 64.95.
 This means that Columbia neighborhoods are safer than 3.0% of all U.S. neighborhoods, and Mobile neighborhoods are safer than 64.95%.